 |OKI ML7213* IOH (specific to OKI board for Intel® Atom™ processor E6xx series only; limited support to Linux* MeeGo* 1.2 only)||Yes||Yes|

-Single display: Only 1 display active, supported by any operating system supported by Intel® EMGD.
-Single display’s hardware configuration is comprised of 1 frame buffer, 1 pipe, and 1 port.
+Single display: Only one display active, supported by any operating system supported by Intel EMGD.
+Single display’s hardware configuration is comprised of one framebuffer, one pipe, and one port.

 Dual display: Clone configuration is supported.
-From a hardware perspective, Clone is comprised of 1 frame buffer, 2 pipes, and 2 ports.
+From a hardware perspective, Clone is comprised of one framebuffer, two pipes, and two ports.

-Extended configuration is supported.
-From a hardware perspective, Extended is comprised of 2 frame buffers, 2 pipes, and 2 ports.
-Windows XP* and Windows 7* use the term “Extended” to describe how the OS presents the multiple independent displays to the user.
-The primary feature of Extended mode is that it allows a second display to become an additional part of the desktop area.
-If the operating system is Windows XP*/XPe* and Windows 7*, the user must use Extended (not DIH)configuration.
-More specifically, Extended configuration creates a single, large virtual frame buffer that is used by the applications.
-Separate areas of the virtual frame buffer map to each of the independent display frame buffers.
-Intel developed Display Manager software integrated into Intel® EMGD that is enabled when a system is running in Extended configuration.
-Xinerama* is the "extended" mode supported in the Linux environment.
-MeeGo* distro does not support Xinerama*.
-Intel® EMGD support on Xinerama* is only on Fedora* distribution with the following limitations: no video playback and no hardware acceleration in 3D mode.
+Extended configuration is supported: From a hardware perspective, extended is comprised of two framebuffers, two pipes, and two ports.
+Windows* XP and Windows 7 use the term “extended” to describe how the operating system presents the multiple independent displays to the user.
+The primary feature of extended mode is that it allows a second display to become an additional part of the desktop area.
+If the operating system is Windows XP, XPe, or Windows 7, the user must use extended (not DIH)configuration.
+More specifically, extended configuration creates a single, large virtual frame buffer that is used by the applications.
+Separate areas of the virtual framebuffer map to each of the independent display framebuffers.
+Intel developed display manager software integrated into Intel EMGD that is enabled when a system is running in extended configuration.
+Xinerama* is the extended mode supported in the Linux* environment.
+MeeGo* distribution does not support Xinerama.
+Intel EMGD support on Xinerama is only on Fedora* distribution with the following limitations: no video playback and no hardware acceleration in 3-D mode.

-Dual Independent Head (DIH) is supported.
-From a hardware perspective, DIH is comprised of 2 frame buffers, 2 pipes, and 2 ports.
-Linux’s* DIH (Dual Independent Head) drives two displays simultaneously with distinct, independent, non-continuous content, each with independent resolutions.
+DIH is supported: From a hardware perspective, DIH is comprised of two framebuffers, two pipes, and two ports.
+Linux’s DIH drives two displays simultaneously with distinct, independent, non-continuous content, each with independent resolutions.

-Extended Mode in Windows drives two displays simultaneously with continuous widescreen-like content each with independent resolutions.
-Linux’s DIH (Dual Independent Head) drives two displays simultaneously with distinct, independent, non-continuous content, each with independent resolutions.
+Extended mode in Windows drives two displays simultaneously with continuous widescreen-like content, each with independent resolutions.
+Linux’s DIH configuration drives two displays simultaneously with distinct, independent, and non-continuous content, each with independent resolutions.

-A single widescreen image cannot straddle two monitors in DIH but can do so in Windows Extended configuration and in Linux* Xinerama* configuration with limitations.
-The MeeGo* distro does not support Xinerama.
-Intel® EMGD support on Xinerama* is only on Fedora* distribution with the following limitations: no video playback and no hardware acceleration in 3D mode.
+A single widescreen image cannot straddle two monitors in DIH configuration, but can do so in Windows extended configuration and in Linux Xinerama configuration with limitations.
+The MeeGo distribution does not support Xinerama.
+Intel EMGD support on Xinerama is only on Fedora distribution with the following limitations: no video playback and no hardware acceleration in 3-D mode.

-DIH at a hardware level has independent resolutions, refresh rates, and content, the same as Extended.
-In DIH, the two monitors are active, and they are logically distinct.
+DIH configuration at a hardware level has independent resolutions, refresh rates, and content, the same as extended configuration.
+In DIH configuration, the two monitors are active and they are logically distinct.

-In addition, in DIH, each image is locked to a single monitor.
-In Extended configuration, two monitors are also active, but they form one large virtual desktop; that is, they are not logically distinct.
+In addition, in DIH configuration, each image is locked to a single monitor.
+In extended configuration, two monitors are also active, but they form one large virtual desktop; that is, they are not logically distinct.

 Go to “Display properties” and select the “Settings” tab.
 There you should see two displays.
-Select the second display and enable it for extended desktop by checking the box for “Extend my Windows desktop onto this monitor,” and then click Apply.
+Select the second display and enable it for extended desktop configuration by checking the box for “Extend my Windows desktop onto this monitor,” and then click "Apply."

 6. How do I configure dual displays on my Microsoft Windows 7 or Windows Embedded Standard 7 system?

-Clone and extended desktop configurations can be configured using the Common User Interface (CUI).
-You can access the CUI from various methods such as desktop context menu, tray icon menu, Windows* control panel, and through a hot key.
+Clone and extended desktop configurations can be configured using the common user interface (CUI).
+You can access the CUI using various methods such as the desktop context menu, tray icon menu, Windows control panel, or through a pre-configured hot key.

-Yes, this is the Clone dual display configuration.
-Intel® EMGD supports this configuration if the GMCH has two pipes.
+Yes, this is the clone dual display configuration.
+Intel EMGD supports this configuration if the graphics and memory controller hub (GMCH) has two pipes.
 Each pipe drives out different timings and eventually outputs to a display device.
-Check the Clone Configuration sections in the user guide for specific implementation instructions.
+Check the clone configuration sections in the user guide for the appropriate platform for specific implementation instructions.

 8. Can a user run OGL or OGLES on both screens when running DIH configuration in Linux?

-9. Can a user run OGL or OGLES on both screens when running Xinerama* configuration in Linux?
+9. Can a user run OpenGL* or OpenGL ES on both screens when running Xinerama configuration in Linux?

-10. I've seen some system boot DOS with two displays.
+10. I've seen some systems boot DOS with two displays.
 How is that possible?

-Some VBIOS have been designed to use a less compatible technique of ignoring the mode set and use a VESA mode instead of the requested VGA mode to allow two displays to work.
+Some VBIOS have been designed to use a less compatible technique of ignoring the mode set and use a Video Electronics Standards Association (VESA*) mode instead of the requested VGA mode to allow two displays to work.
 The embedded VBIOS has never done this because of compatibility risks and code space restrictions in the VBIOS code.
 Recently, some GMA drivers and VBIOS also have not implemented this workaround because their target use cases (tablet or cell phones) do not have a second display.
-Please see the Using Dual Displays During Startup or in DOS application note.
+Please see the using dual displays during startup or in DOS application note.